 What advice do you have for couples when they are choosing the perfect celebrant?

-Picking a celebrant can be difficult but there are a few things you can keep in mind to help choose the celebrant that is best for you.
-The two most important points I would recommend you keep I mind are:
+Picking a celebrant can be difficult, but there are a few things you can keep in mind to help choose the celebrant that is best for you.
+The two most important points I would recommend you keep in mind are:

-- Have some questions that you would like to ask the celebrant to help gain a better understanding of how they work and what is involved with planning a wedding with them.
+- Have some questions that you would like to ask the celebrant to help understand how they work and what is involved with planning a wedding with them.

 - Can you talk to them?
 Do you feel comfortable?
-You need to be able to open up to a celebrant, the more information you can give them the more personalised and detailed your ceremony will be, the more relaxed you will be on the day and the more you will truly trust your celebrant to create the best ceremony.
+You need to be able to open up to a celebrant; the more information you can give them, the more personalized and detailed your ceremony will be, the more relaxed you will be on the day and the more you will truly trust your celebrant to create the best ceremony.

 Do you have a limit of how many ceremonies you perform each month?
 How far out from a wedding should couples be booking in to have their ceremony performed by you?

-I don’t have a limit of how many ceremonies I complete in a month however I do limit my ceremonies to one a day, so the whole day is dedicated to one couple.
+I don’t limit how many ceremonies I complete in a month.
+However, I do limit my ceremonies to one a day, so the whole day is dedicated to one couple.

-In terms of booking time frames, when you have your date it is great to start shopping around for a celebrant that meets your needs.
-The more time you and your celebrant have to create your ceremony and complete the necessary legal paperwork the better, however I have developed a great timeline that allows all requirements to be fulfilled within a four month window.
+When you have your date, it is great to start shopping around for a celebrant that meets your needs when booking time frames.
+The more time you and your celebrant have to create your ceremony and complete the necessary legal paperwork, the better; however, I have developed a great timeline that allows all requirements to be fulfilled within a four-month window.

 It is great for all couples to be aware that legally you need to lodge a Notice of Intended Marriage with your celebrant a minimum of 30 days out from your wedding.

-So realistically you can book a celebrant anywhere from 30 days to years away from your wedding.
-The earlier you book the more likely your chosen celebrant will have the availability to be able to accommodate.
+So realistically, you can book a celebrant anywhere from 30 days to years away from your wedding.
+The earlier you book, the more likely your chosen celebrant will have the availability to accommodate.

-It is dependent on the time of year your wedding date falls on to my availability but popular wedding months (the summer months) can book a year in advance in some instances.
-Never the less it is always worth contacting me to see if you date is available, you never know your luck!
+It is dependent on the time of year your wedding date falls on to my availability, but popular wedding months (the summer months) can book a year in advance in some instances.
+Never the less it is always worth contacting me to see if your date is available; you never know your luck!

-I also write, being a published author, contributing to three books in the last two years.
-As well as writing a number of blogs which have been featured on wedding directory websites and my own website.
+I also write, being a published author, contributing to three books in the last two years, as well as writing several blogs which have been featured on wedding directory websites and my website.